EchoStatements/echostatements.github.io/_posts/2025-10-12-Crinkled-Arcs-And-Brownian-Motion.md

 ## Crinkled Arcs

-We begin by giving a more formal definition of what a crinkled arc is.
+We begin by giving a definition of what a crinkled arc is.

 A crinkled arc is a continuous function $$f$$ from the unit interval to a Hilbert space $$X$$ such that for